 Leaking pipes provide not only access routes but the needed warmth to survive.
 Rats are excellent swimmers (Norway rat– Rattus norvegicus) so if the pipe has leakages it won’t deter them from entering the home.
 Also, because they are fast and can climb even the leaking pipe can help rats gain access into the home if there is an opening.

-There are several locations through which the rat can gain access into the home.
-These are called entry-points, and it is important that you know how to recognize them.
+There are several locations through which the rat can gain access to the home.
+These are called entry points, and it is important that you know how to recognize them.
 Holes and cracks in the wall, around the drainpipe or toilet piping system, can be what attracts rats to your home.
-Other areas that can serve as access routes for rats include unsealed window, opening underneath the door, etc.
+Other areas that can serve as access routes for rats include unsealed windows, opening underneath the door, etc.

 Rats love dark spots since they operate more at night under the cover of darkness.
 And once you have a quiet place in the home where they can hide.
 Such hideouts provide the rat with a strategic location from which they can wait to start scouting for foods or breed their young,